BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

    1. Download and install [Node.js](http://nodejs.org/#download)
    2. Clone this repository
    3. On the command line, type `npm install nodemon -g` to install the [nodemon](https://github.com/remy/nodemon) library globally.
 If it complains about user permissions type `sudo npm install nodemon -g`.
-   4. If you have installed Grunt globally in the past, you will need to remove it first by typing `npm uninstall -g grunt`.
+   4. If you have installed [Grunt](http://gruntjs.com/) globally in the past, you will need to remove it first by typing `npm uninstall -g grunt`.
 If it complains about user permissions, type `sudo npm uninstall -g grunt`.
-   5. Next, install the latest version of Grunt by typing `npm install -g grunt-cli`.
-Agai, it it complains about user permissions, type `sudo npm install -g grunt-cli`.
+   5. Next, install the latest version of [Grunt](http://gruntjs.com/) by typing `npm install -g grunt-cli`.
+If it complains about user permissions, type `sudo npm install -g grunt-cli`.
    6. Navigate to inside of the **Backbone-Require-Boilerplate** folder and type `npm install`
    7. Next, type `nodemon` (this will start your Node.js web server and restart the server any time you make a file change thanks to the wonderful **nodemon** library)
    8. To view the demo page, go to `http://localhost:8001`